CesarePeli/Math_Physics_Logic/university/foundamental-limits-examples.md

 ---
 title: "Worked Examples with Notable Limits"
-meta-description: "A collection of solved exercises using notable limits, with detailed step-by-step reasoning and key theoretical results.
+meta-description: "A collection of solved exercises using foundamental limits, with detailed step-by-step reasoning and key theoretical results.
 Perfect for students preparing for calculus."
 permalink: "/university/solved-exercises/foundamental-limits-examples/"
 background_image: "/images/exercises.png"
 ---